CNNB logo

 Practice Consultation Trends

-Nurse consultants provide practice support through consultations to nurses, employers, and the public to support safe, competent and ethical nursing practice.
-Here is a summary of the top consultation topics for the 1st quarter of 2026.
+Nurse consultants provide practice support through consultations to RNs, NPs, employers, and the public to support safe, competent, compassionate and ethical nursing practice.
+Here is a summary of the top consultation topics for the 2nd quarter of 2026.

 Practice Support

-The consultations provide support in navigating nursing legislation and regulations, understanding the scope of nursing practice, and meeting the standards of practice and practicing in accordance with CNNB regulatory resources.
+The consultations provide support in navigating nursing legislation and regulations, understanding the scope of nursing practice, and meeting the standards of practice and practicing in accordance with CNNB’s Code of Conduct for RNs and NPs and regulatory resources.

 The Summary of Practice Consultations highlights the most common consultation topics and related queries and various resources that support nursing practice in relation to the trending queries.